Vanilla Feedforward Neural Networks as a Discretization of Dynamical Systems: Proof of the results

 where $\xi$ and $\xi'$ are assigned such that $g^+$ and $g^-$ are continuous functions.
-Since $g^\pm(x)$ and $h(x)$ are increasing functions, we have

-Repeating the construction on each interval, choosing either $g^+$ or $g^-$, and concatenating them together, we can get a $\alpha$-power function $g$ with at most $2n-1$ breakpoints.
-(In fact, we can choose proper assignation such that $g$ has at most $n+1$ pieces.)
+Repeating the construction on each interval, choosing either $g^+$ or $g^-$ and concatenating them together, we can obtain an $\alpha$-power function $g$ with at most $2n-1$ breakpoints.
+(In fact, we can choose a proper assignation of $p_{i1}$ and $p_{i2}$ such that $g$ has at most $n$ pieces.)